encoredev/encore/docs/primitives/caching.md

 subtitle: Optimize response times and reduce costs by avoiding re-work
 ---

-A cache is a high-speed storage layer that stores a subset of an application's data to optimize future requests by avoiding expensive computations or slow queries against the persistent storage layer.

-Caching is a commonly used in building distributed systems to improve user experiences by reducing latency and improving system performance.
+A cache is a high-speed storage layer, commonly used in distributed systems to improve user experiences by reducing latency, improving system performance, and avoiding expensive computation.

-For scalable distributed systems you typically want to deploy the cache as a separate infrastructure resource.
-While it's possible to build simple in-memory caches within the application code base itself, it's often problematic when running multiple instances of your application concurrently, which is common in distributed systems.
+For scalable systems you typically want to deploy the cache as a separate infrastructure resource, allowing you to run multiple instances of your application concurrently.

-For those reasons, Encore provides native support for provisioning external, in-memory caches through [Redis](https://redis.io).
-Redis is a high-performance, in-memory cache that supports many powerful operations for various common data structures, including strings, integers, floats, lists, sets, and more.
+Encore's built-in Caching API lets you use high-performance caches (using [Redis](https://redis.io/)) in a cloud-agnostic declarative fashion.
+At deployment, Encore will automatically [provision the required infrastructure](/docs/deploy/infra).

 ## Cache clusters